bkies23/bkies23/README.md

      Pandemic:

      This program tracks Covid19 data from March 1, 2020 through March 17, 2023.
-In March of 2023 the New York Times and Washington Post stopped tracking the virus daily.
-Since this is the data I used for the program I stopped inputting it with the 3-17-2023 date.
+In March of 2023 the New York Times and Washington Post stopped tracking the virus daily and I stopped inputting data after 3-17-2023.
 A  user can still add ficticious data after 3-17-2023 to see how the program works.
 Users can view and manipulate the data with tables and charts.

+     TrigLesson:

+     This program lets a user solve hypotenuse for right triangle by either using two sides, an adjacent side and cosine of angle, or oppisite side and sine of angle.

-- 💞️ I currently work for UPS as an Account Manager.
-I have been employed there for 17 years.
-Previously I worked for several years with AT&T.
+- 💞️ I currently work for UPS as an Account Manager and have been remote for the last three years.
+I have been employed with UPS for 17 years.
+Previously I worked several years for AT&T.
 -    I look forward to hearing back on remote part-time programming postions.
 -    📫 You can reach me by email or by mobile phone:  bkies@ymail.com   210-540-6273